Want to learn more about the fascinating history of the Presbyterian Inland Mission, and our predecessor the Australian Inland Mission?

 This booklet seeks to overtake error with truth, and provides the true explanation of Mrs Henrietta Smith’s interest in South Australia from as early as 1839.
 It also provides more background than is usual, as well as detail of each of the missioners until the Mission was absorbed into the Southern Patrol of the AIM in 1933.

 Rev Dr Rowland Ward is the author of a number of books on Australian Presbyterian History; a minister of the Presbyterian Church of Eastern Australia, formed in 1846, and a grandson of Rev H. E. Carey, the Smith of Dunesk Missioner 1916-1918.

 Views Beyond The Furthest Fence:

 In addition to the extensive collection of photos, the book contains an historical account of the work of the AIM written by Rev. Stuart Bonnington.
-Rev. Bonnington is the Superintendent of the Presbyterian Inland Mission and Pastor of the Fremantle Presbyterian Church in Western Australia.
+Rev. Bonnington is a former Superintendent of the Presbyterian Inland Mission and the current Pastor of the Fremantle Presbyterian Church in Western Australia.